41012/pfms-support/README.md

 ```
 <img src="./images/rviz_multi.png" alt="rviz_multi" style="zoom:50%;" />

+The terminal where you have executed this command is active, keep it running while you use the simulator (your testing your code).
+To terminate the simulator you have to execute CTRL+C in the terminal window.

-There is also a gui for the quadcopter (just for sanity checking), hit `Z` first to enable control.
+You can run other commands in another terminal.
+There is also a gui for the quadcopter that you need to run from another terminal () (just for sanity checking), hit `Z` first to enable control.

 ```bash
 rosrun sjtu_drone drone_keyboard
 ```

-to terminate the simulator you have to execute CTRL+C in the terminal window.
+Terminate this GUI by clicking the CANCEL button.

-Version Check and Updates
+Version Check
 -------------------------

 To check versions of your installed files if there is an update provided